BestTimesToVisit.com Logo

 activity

 Embark on a traditional dhow cruise along Doha's stunning coastline.
-Many cruises include a captivating pearl diving demonstration, offering a glimpse into Qatar's maritime heritage.
-Enjoy the sunset views and the gentle sea breeze.
+Many cruises include a captivating pearl diving demonstration, offering a glimpse into Qatar's rich maritime history.
+Opt for a sunset cruise for unforgettable views.

 Best time: October-April